How Having Mentors Can Help Kids Who Learn and Think Differently

 Eye to Eye)

 Try talking one-on-one with a potential mentor first.
-This way you won’t put the person on the spot in front of your child.
+Have that first conversation with the person you have in mind without your child present, way you won’t put the person on the spot in front of your child.
 Some people may want to be mentors but simply don’t have the time to dedicate.

 Any child can benefit from having a mentor.

-You may find a mentor for your child through people you already know, or through a mentoring organization.
+You may find a mentor for your child through people you already know.
+You can also try working with a mentoring organization.